waynegraham/registry.clir.org/_projects/2010-illuminating-hidden-collections-at-the-center-for-j.md

 ---
 layout: project
-title: "Illuminating Hidden Collections at the Center for Jewish History"
+title: Illuminating Hidden Collections at the Center for Jewish History
 ---